 Hepatitis B virus (HBV) infects the liver.
 There’s a very effective vaccine that prevents HBV infection.
-The vaccine is usually given to babies, but some teens, especially those from other countries may have not received the vaccine.
-Check with your health care provider to make sure you’ve received all of your shots.
+The vaccine is usually given to babies, but some teens, may not have received the vaccine.
+Check with your health care provider to make sure you’ve received all of your vaccines (or shots).

-Anyone can get Hepatitis B. People who have not been immunized are at risk, especially if they have unprotected sex, share needles, or get a tattoo from someone that does not properly sterilize the equipment.
+Anyone can get infected with the Hepatitis B virus.
+People who have not been immunized are at risk, especially if they have unprotected sex, share needles, or get a tattoo from someone that does not properly sterilize (or disinfect) the equipment.

 According to the Center for Disease Control (CDC) the rate of Hepatitis B acute infections have decreased in the United States because more people are getting vaccinated.
-However, there are about 257 million people living with chronic Hepatitis B around the world.
-Therefore, it’s a good idea to talk to your health care provider about your vaccination status before traveling!
+However, there are about 300 million people living with chronic Hepatitis B around the world.
+Therefore, it’s a good idea to talk to your health care provider about your vaccination status, especially before traveling!

 You can get infected by:

 - Having sex (vaginal, anal, or oral) with an infected person

 - Sharing razors, toothbrushes, and nail clippers with someone who is infected